dubtcs/RaytracerHTML/README.md

 # RT

 A simple raytracer.
-Made to understand fundamentals of raytracing
+Made to understand fundamentals of raytracing and lighting

+Includes diffuse shading